 While breeding dogs may seem like an easy side hustle, in reality, it requires a significant time commitment; breeding dogs is not for people who work full-time jobs.

 According to All About Frenchies, breeding this little bat-eared angel is a full-time job in itself, often requiring 80 hour work weeks.

-Caring for dogs is similar to caring for toddlers, and according to Hills Pet, caring for pregnant dogs is even more work.
+Caring for dogs is similar to caring for toddlers, and caring for pregnant dogs is even more work.

 Obtaining and owning the two adult French Bulldogs you will need to begin breeding is not cheap.
 Even after the initial cost of acquisition, French Bulldogs are an expensive breed to own in general.